keviinfoes/LinkedSC/README.md

 **User voting**:
 - The inital settings will be one exchange, 1% inflation and curve between 0.1% and 1% for transfer fees.
 Holders of the tokens can vote to add / remove exchanges and adjust these settings.

 The benefit of the stability tax design is its simplicity and the limited need of collateral.
-The token is self collateralized and the stability "power" increases when it is used more.
+The token is self-collateralized and the stability "power" increases when it is used more.
 Because more transactions is more collateral in the exchange.

 ### Instructions deployment ropsten
 1. Install dependencies: `npm install truffle -g` & `npm install @truffle/hdwallet-provider`